Menu

 Asbestos Exposure in the Army

 Asbestos-containing materials were also inexpensive and easily accessible.
-The perceived benefits led to asbestos use across all branches of the U.S. military through the 1970s.
+These perceived benefits led to asbestos use across all branches of the U.S. military through the 1970s.

-Asbestos is technically safe when intact and left undisturbed.
-However, many of these asbestos products wear down easily from daily use and/or old age.
-This put soldiers and Army veterans at risk of exposure.
+Asbestos is low-risk when intact and left undisturbed.
+However, many of these asbestos products wear down easily from daily use and old age.
+Army asbestos exposure put soldiers and veterans at risk of asbestos-related diseases.

 Asbestos can be found in many buildings constructed before 1980, including throughout military bases.